You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 When she was in the sixth grade, Savannah got the idea that it would be fun to videotape her performances of songs and post them on YouTube for her family and friends.
-Her first YouTube video was “Somewhere Over The Rainbow” and Savannah was surprised when people that she did not know started posting song requests.
-She did, of course, and with each posting the audience for her YouTube channel grew.
+Savannah was surprised when people that she did not know started posting song requests.

-In 2011 Savannah’s YouTube channel took off catching the attention of the Academy of Country Music and her favorite artists, Sugarland.
+The views increased with each video performance that she posted and in 2011 Savannah’s YouTube channel took off catching the attention of the Academy of Country Music and her favorite artists, Sugarland.
 They asked if she would be interested in doing a “video duet” that would be used as a promo for the ACM Awards show.
-Savannah jumped at the chance and met up with Sugarland at the Ryman Auditorium, home of the Grand Ole Opry, to record a video of the duo’s #1 hit, “Stuck Like Glue.”
+Savannah jumped at the chance and met up with Jennifer Nettles and Kristian Bush at the Ryman Auditorium, home of the Grand Ole Opry, to record a video of the duo’s #1 hit, “Stuck Like Glue.”
 The video was released in March 2011.

 Savannah went on to join Sugarland on the red carpet at the 46th Annual ACM Awards to promote the video and she was also invited to perform at the ACM Awards All Star Jam, which, as an unsigned artist is a very rare occurrence.

 As it turns out, that video duet was just the beginning of a collaborative relationship with Kristian Bush.
 In June of 2013, the two got together at Blackbird Studios in Nashville to record Savannah’s original Christmas song, “Silent Night Without You.”
 The song was praised by Country Weekly: “Dazzling…an instant Christmas classic…Savannah delivers a vocal performance so driven by longing that you can only surmise that whoever’s not coming for Christmas isn’t merely delayed.”